firefly-iii/docs/docs/api/budgets.rst

 ``PUT /api/v1/budgets/<id>``

 The same rules as above apply.
+To set the amount of a budget, in a specific period, use :ref:`the budget limit end point<api_budget_limits>`.

 Delete a budget
 ---------------

 ``DELETE /api/v1/budgets/<id>``

 Will delete the budget.
 Other data is not removed.
+Budget limits are deleted as well.